giangpro93/EECS-448-Minesweeper/README.md

 Allow popups your web browser of choice

-Navigate to localhost:3001 on said web browser
+Navigate to site listed on terminal (Ex: localhost:3001)

 Play Minesweeper

+Alternatively, visit  34.73.44.45 on your web browser

+# Documentation

+With sphinx installed from the docs directery, run:
+    make html
+to build the html files.

+These can then be viewed from the build directory.